actions/runner/docs/adrs/0549-composite-run-steps.md

 hello Octocat
 oh hello Octocat
 ```
 Each of the output variables from the composite action is viewable from the workflow file that uses the composite action.
-In other words, every child action output(s) is viewable only by its immediete parent.
+In other words, every child action output(s) is viewable only by its parent using dot notation (ex `steps.foo.outputs.bar`).

 Moreover, the output ids are only accessible within the scope where it was defined.
 Note that in the example above, in our `workflow.yml` file, it should not have access to output id (i.e. `my-output`).
 For example, in the `workflow.yml` file, you can't run `foo.steps.my-step.my-output`.